murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 >
 > • Also specify `denovo_final/` as the output folder.
 >
-> • Specify the population map that we used in the last exercises
+> • Specify the population map that you just copied
 >
 > • Specify a minimum number of individuals covered to 80%
 >